 Mind your lifestyle habits

 Taking care of yourself during day hours will help your sleep.
 Consider the food items you consume.
 Caffeine may wind you up if taken too near bedtime.
 Alcohol can cause you to feel sleepy, but it actually makes your quality of sleep worse.
 Herb tea or warm milk are better substitutes.
-Exercise is good for your body, but doing it right before you go to bed may disrupt your sleep.
+Exercise is good for your body, but doing it in the evening may make you alert and disrupt your sleep.

 As with many other aspects of health, moderation is the key when it comes to sleep.
 A lot of things are said about the dangers of too little sleep, but it seems that it is possible to have too much of a good thing- sleep.
 Regularly sleeping more than nine hours is linked with lower mental and physical health- making it important to strive for a normal amount of sleep and to be aware of changes in your body’s sleep needs that may indicate other concerns.